1995parham-learning/1995parham-learning.github.io/src/content/docs/concepts/prompt_engineering.md

 You can achieve a lot with simple prompts, but the quality of results depends on **how much information you provide it** and how well-crafted the prompt is.
-A prompt can contain information like the instruction or question you are passing to the model and include other details such as context, inputs, or examples.
+A prompt can contain information like the instruction or question you are passing to the model and _include other details such as context, inputs, or examples_.
 You can use these elements to instruct the model more effectively to improve the quality of results.

+Something to note is that when using the OpenAI chat models like gpt-3.5-turbo or gpt-4, you can structure your prompt using three different roles: **system**, **user**, and **assistant**.

+The **system** message is not required but helps to set the overall behavior of the assistant.
+You can also define an **assistant message** to pass examples of the desired behavior you want.

 ## RAG